Each year, when we are looking to take a holiday, I ask the kids (who are all grown up now) - ‘where do you want to go this year?’

 But it’s also the recent history that’s interesting - their battle for self governance and recent reforms by the Commonwealth are still a very relevant issue.

 One of our family favourites is St Barnabas Chapel, which was built in 1880.
 It is absolutely stunning, and has a fascinating back story.
 (We also have a little family joke, which includes my son Michael and his fiance Tara having a pretend wedding there, recently after they were engaged.)

-I have so many lovely memories of the family, all together, laughing and relaxed.
+I have so many lovely memories of the family, all together, laughing and relaxed on Norfolk.
 It brings me so much joy when I see other families enjoying the same experience.

 We band together for much of the trip, doing lots of group activities.
 But each of us would still manage to find something that interested us.

-We are touring Norfolk Island in August, join us!
+We are have a group tour to Norfolk Island in August, join us!